RobertTalbert/calculus/activities/Module5/module5-planning.md

 Class Activities:

+- Polling: What rule would apply, or is there a rule that applies
-- Group practice with QR on just functions, also functions given as graphs a
+- Group practice with QR on just functions, also functions given as graphs and tables, and applications to the usual stuff.
+-